richfaces/richfaces-archetypes/rf-gae-sample/readme.txt

 3) Then just execute appcfg from GAE SDK(link) to publish to your account: appcfg update <PATH: "generated-application-target-folder/output application folder">

 NOTE:Do not forget to register your own application name and make sure that the demo uses the same name accordingly.
+By default the applications name is "rf-${artifactId}"

 4) now visit your application using http://<application-name>.appspot.com